akash-joshi/hash/resources/docs/simulation/creating-simulations/collaboration/README.md

 ## Organizations

-In the same way you can create private projects as an individual user, visible only to you, by [creating an organization](organizations.md) you can extend the right to view and edit a project to trusted teams of collaborators.
+In the same way you can create private projects as an individual user, visible only to you, by [creating an organization](/docs/simulation/creating-simulations/collaboration/organizations) you can extend the right to view and edit a project to trusted teams of collaborators.

 ## Shareable links

-Should you choose to allow it, projects in [hCore](https://hash.ai/platform/core) can be shared with anybody, even if they don't have a HASH account, and opened directly in the browser -- no special software required.
+Should you choose to allow it, projects in [hCore](/platform/core) can be shared with anybody, even if they don't have a HASH account, and opened directly in the browser -- no special software required.

 To generate a share link, click the 'Share' button in the top-right hand corner of HASH.
-[Read more about sharing simulations &gt;](sharing-releasing.md)
+[Read more about sharing simulations &gt;](/docs/simulation/creating-simulations/collaboration/sharing-releasing)

-## Coming soon...
+## Coming soon

 Other features coming soon include: